Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Results

 We find that word count increases significantly between users' first and second petitions when their first petition is written without AI tool access and their second petition is written with access to the AI tool (Pre/Post cohort); there is no significant change, however, when users have access to AI for neither of their petitions (Pre/Pre cohort) or both of their petitions (Post/Post cohort).
-Figure~\ref{fig:repeat_writers_barchart} shows word count (\ref{fig:repeat_writers_barchart_wc}) and comment engagement (\ref{fig:repeat_writers_barchart_comments}) in petitions written by three cohorts of returning writers: users who wrote both petitions without access to the AI tool (left facet of each figure), users who wrote their first petition without access and their second petition with access to the AI tool (middle), and users who wrote both petitions with access to the AI tool (right).
-Figure~\ref{fig:repeat_writers_barchart_wc} shows that across cohorts, on average, returning writers' second petitions were longer than their first petitions.
-For example, in the Pre/Post cohort (middle facet), writers' first petitions were written without access to AI and had an average word count of 215 words (95\% CI = [203.23, 227.40])(left column in orange).
-The same users' second petitions were written with AI access, and had an average word count of 251 words (95\% CI = [242.41, 259.34]) (right column in blue).
+Figure 3 shows word count (3a) and comment engagement (3b) in petitions written by three cohorts of returning writers: users who wrote both petitions without access to the AI tool (left facet of each figure), users who wrote their first petition without access and their second petition with access to the AI tool (middle), and users who wrote both petitions with access to the AI tool (right).
+Figure 3a shows that across cohorts, on average, returning writers' second petitions were longer than their first petitions.
+For example, in the Pre/Post cohort (middle facet), writers' first petitions were written without access to AI and had an average word count of 213.70 words (95\% CI = [202.44, 227.68]) (left column in orange).
+The same users' second petitions were written with AI access, and had an average word count of 250.27 words (95\% CI = [241.49, 259.20]) (right column in blue).
 We fit a linear mixed-effects regression model to predict log-transformed word count with fixed effects for cohort (Pre/Pre, Pre/Post, Post/Post) and petition order, and random effects for user ID.
 We then used pairwise contrasts with Bonferroni correction~\cite{scottpairwise1980} for multiple comparisons to test the contrasts between first and second petitions written within each cohort.
-Pairwise contrasts demonstrated that within the Pre/Post group, users' second petitions were estimated to be 32.6\% longer than their first petitions (ratio = 1.39, z = 20.183, p \(<\) .001).
-The estimated increase in first to second petition word count was smaller in the Pre/Pre group (ratio = 1.06, z = 2.459, p = 0.0418) and Post/Post group (ratio = 1.06, z = 2.108, p = 0.105).
+We use pairwise contrasts within the Pre/Post group to estimate that users' second petitions are 39\% longer than their first petitions (log scale, ratio = 1.394, z = 20.353, p \(<\) .0001, Cohen's d = 0.399, ratio 95\% CI = [1.340, 1.450]).
+The estimated increase in first to second petition word count was smaller in the Pre/Pre group (log scale, ratio = 1.061, z = 2.370, p = 0.0534, Cohen's d = 0.072, 95\% CI = [1.000, 1.127]) and Post/Post group (log scale, ratio = 1.063, z = 2.048, p = 0.122, Cohen's d = 0.071, 95\% CI = [0.999, 1.126]).
 Overall, within repeat petition writers, the positive relationship between AI access and word count reaffirms the global trends we observed in the platform difference-in-differences analysis.